55 Strong: Inside The West Virginia Teachers' Strike

 Edited by Jessica Salfia, a West Virginia public school teacher, Emily Hilliard, a West Virginia-based folklorist, and Elizabeth Catte, author of What You Are Getting Wrong About Appalachia.

-Help teachers receive a free copy by ordering an extra copy that we will send to a teacher, or adding in a t-shirt of the front cover (we will follow up on size) that will help subsidize additional copies for teachers.
+Help teachers receive a free copy by ordering an extra copy that we will send to a teacher, or adding in a T-shirt of the front cover (we will follow up to confirm size -- currently available in M, L & XL) that will help subsidize additional copies for teachers.
 All West Virginia teachers will also be able to purchase the book at cost upon publication.

 In addition, 10% of proceeds from this book will be donated to West Virginia DonorsChoose projects.